 It supports our weight.
 It allows us to sit, walk, and run.
-There’s no doubt that the hip is one of the most crucial joints in our body, so when it causes you pain, it can be a big problem.
+The hip is one of the most crucial joints in our body, so when it causes you pain, it can be a big problem.

 - Stiffness or limited range of motion in the hip

 Symptoms may be most noticeable in the morning or after sitting for a long period and worsen with activity.

 Inflammation of a bursa near the hip joint causes hip bursitis.
 This condition may happen for a variety of reasons, such as an old injury or a low-back problem that affects the hip’s biomechanics.